QUESTAS GROUP

 Risks in our supply chain

 We are not aware of any information which suggests that any of our suppliers had (or were aware of) any instances of modern slavery in their operations or supply chains.
+We are aware of increased risk of using subcontractors.
+However, we have assessed the risks and have concluded that based on the nature of the suppliers and subcontractors, and the highly regulated industries in which they operate in Australia, that the inherent risks are effectively mitigated.

-Our due diligence completed through the end of the reporting period indicates that the higher risks of modern slavery in our supply chain likely reside principally in (a) the relatively few first tier suppliers that have been specifically identified as High risk in our due diligence, (b) direct foreign suppliers located in higher risk countries, and (c) indirect foreign suppliers in the second tier of our supply chain and beyond and for whom we still have quite low visibility of (collectively, the “Higher Risk Supplier Group”).
+Our due diligence completed through the end of the reporting period indicates that the higher risks of modern slavery in our supply chain likely reside principally in (a) the relatively few first tier suppliers that have been specifically identified as high risk in our due diligence, (b) direct foreign suppliers located in higher risk countries, and (c) indirect foreign suppliers in the second tier of our supply chain and beyond and for whom we still have quite low visibility of (collectively, the “Higher Risk Supplier Group”).

 Our due diligence continues to identify certain recurring themes within the Higher Risk Supplier Group, including: